mapping-commons/sssom/src/docs/spec-model.md

 * slots that provide informations about the set itself;
 * slots that provide informations about all the mappings in the set.

 The latter are called “propagatable slots”.
-The propagatable slots are:
+In the LinkML model, they are marked with a `propagated` annotation whose value is set to `true`.

+For convenience, here is the current list of propagatable slots:

 * `mapping_date`,
 * `mapping_provider`,